-The Continuing Education Center is a two-story structure with classrooms and computer labs.
-Also located in this building are the Workforce & Continuing Education Department and the Testing Center, and the Victoria College Foundation.
+The Continuing Education Center is a twostory structure with classrooms and computer labs.
+Also located in this building are Adult Education, the Testing Center, and the Academy for Lifelong Learning.

 Fine Arts Building

 The Fine Arts Building houses classrooms, studios, band hall, choir room, an art gallery, and office space for the Music and Art Departments.